Timbers beat Quakes 3-1, earn playoff spot

 PORTLAND, Ore.
-(AP) — Dairon Asprilla celebrated with a flip after his goal pulled Portland in front and the Timbers went on beat the San Jose Earthquakes 3-1 on Sunday for a spot in the playoffs.
+(AP) — The Portland Timbers defied their recent results for a dominant win over San Jose that secured them a spot in the playoffs.

-Both teams went into the final match of the regular season vying for a postseason berth.
+“The players showed that in big moments they show up,” Timbers coach Giovanni Savarese said.
+“They came today with an unbelievable energy, they stuck to the plan, and they played a fantastic game.
+A well-deserved win against a very good team, a very difficult team, and overall I think it was an incredible day.”

+The Timbers broke open a 1-1 stalemate at halftime to beat the Earthquakes 3-1 on Sunday.
 The Timbers (14-13-7) finished sixth in the Western Conference and will face Real Salt Lake in the opening round.

 The Earthquakes (13-16-5) were eliminated with the loss, but Chris Wondolowski’s first-half goal extended his MLS career scoring record.
 San Jose ended the season with a six-game losing streak.